-- Outreach work within the local community ranging from interaction with the early years group all the way through to engagement with senior year secondary pupils.
-Public engagement activities are broad ranging in their content and delivery, further detailed in section 1.3, several of which are specific events promoting and encouraging an interest in STEM. - Longer term programmes such as Go4SET STEM (see Case Study 6); bridging programmes for articulating students in Engineering and Psychology which are being offered or piloted; the launch of the Access course in Maths, with consideration being given to Chemistry; and, the participation in the Gateway to Medicine Programme. - The successful Girls in Engineering conference jointly hosted by the School of Engineering and a local school in 2016.
-Several other events were organised by Engineering throughout 2017 to continue their efforts in promoting Engineering, but specifically to female pupils.
+Following the successful Girls in Engineering conference jointly hosted by the School of Engineering and a local school in 2016, several other events were organised by Engineering throughout 2017 to continue their efforts in promoting Engineering, but specifically to female pupils.
 To enhance the success of the 2016 conference, a rebadged conference, "Women in Engineering Summer Conference" has been organised for summer 2018, and is open to applicants from across the UK aged 15-17.
 The conference is a residential event at the University, hosted again with a local School and generously sponsored by Chevron.
 The conference will provide the opportunity to explore engineering in both a work and university setting, including the opportunity to visit the Integrated Operations Centre at Chevron Headquarters in Aberdeen.
-To help ensure fair access to the event a travel bursary will be offered. - The STEM Ambassador programme, designed to capture the diverse activities it undertakes to support STEM recruitment.
-STEM Ambassadors undertake a variety of functions, including delivering careers talks in local schools, hosting work experience within research labs and attending School Careers events.
+To help ensure fair access to the event a travel bursary will be offered.

+Science staff across the University are dedicated to spreading their enthusiasm and knowledge out with the bounds of the lecture theatre.
+A barrier to the University's success, however, is capturing the diverse activity that is ongoing.
+The University's STEM Ambassador programme captures many activities, including staff delivering careers talks in local schools, hosting work experience within research labs and attending School Careers events.
 As part of the strategy mentioned above the University will work on identifying all of the activities undertaken to ensure appropriate support is provided, and resource is targeted at strategically important areas.